MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

 ms.custom:
 - Audio Conferencing
-description: 'Saiba como ativar e desativar anúncios de entrada ou saída em reuniões no Skype for Business Online usando o centro de administração do Skype for Business. ' ms.openlocfilehash: 6c0e54b149dc4b26e590e471876f33c49d8f07f3 ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 02/03/2020 ms.locfileid: "41680208"
+description: 'Saiba como ativar e desativar anúncios de entrada ou saída em reuniões no Skype for Business Online usando o centro de administração do Skype for Business. ' ms.openlocfilehash: 4ce040a329bbdc4095bbda1f964ede970021f80f ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 05/08/2020 ms.locfileid: "44163860"
 ---
 # <a name="turn-on-or-off-entry-and-exit-announcements-for-meetings-in-skype-for-business-online"></a>Ativar ou desativar anúncios de entrada ou saída em reuniões no Skype for Business Online

 > [!Note]
 > Para obter informações sobre anúncios de entrada e saída no Microsoft Teams, consulte [Ativar ou desativar anúncios de entrada e saída em reuniões no Microsoft Teams](/MicrosoftTeams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams).

-When you are setting up Audio Conferencing in Office 365, you will get an audio conferencing bridge.
-A conferencing bridge can contain one or more phone numbers that people will use to call in to a Skype for Business meeting.
+Ao configurar a videoconferência no Microsoft 365 ou no Office 365, você receberá uma ponte de audioconferência.
+Uma ponte de conferência pode conter um ou mais números de telefone que as pessoas usarão para ligar para uma reunião do Skype for Business.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
 A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.